SMSpp-Project/smspp-project/CapacitatedFacilityLocation/README.md

 obtained with exactly the same executable by just changing the configuration files.
-In fact, the three folders [cuts](cuts), [MCF](MCF) and [LD](LD) contain configuration files primed for these three different settings, plus a symlink to the same exacutable.
+In fact, the three folders [cuts](cuts), [MCF](MCF) and [LD](LD) contain configuration files primed for these three different settings, plus a symlink to the same executable.

 All this is possibly repeated a number of times in a loop where data of the CFLproblem (fixed and transportation costs, demands, capacities, facilities